Butler railway station: Services

-Butler station is served by the Joondalup line on the Transperth network.
-Services are operated by Transperth Train Operations.
-The line goes between Butler and Elizabeth Quay railway station in the Perth central business district, continuing south from there as the Mandurah line.
-As the station is a terminus, both platforms are used for services towards Elizabeth Quay.
-Joondalup line trains depart the station every 10 minutes during peak on weekdays, and every 15 minutes outside peak, and on weekends and public holidays.
+Butler station is served by the Yanchep line on the Transperth network.
+Services are operated by the Public Transport Authority.
+The line goes between Yanchep station and Elizabeth Quay station in the Perth central business district, continuing south from there as the Mandurah line.
+Yanchep line trains depart the station every 10 minutes during peak on weekdays, and every 15 minutes outside peak, and on weekends and public holidays.
 Christmas Day has a different timetable to other public holidays.
 At night time, trains are half-hourly or hourly.

-Butler station has a bus interchange with six bus stands.
+The bus interchange has six bus stands with 8 regular bus routes.
+Buses run to Clarkson railway station, Alkimos railway station, and Trinity Estate in Alkimos.
+Train replacement buses operate on route 904.
 Bus services are operated by Swan Transit under contract.
-Six regular bus routes serve the station.
-Routes 480, 482, 483 and 484 link to Clarkson railway station, passing through suburbs including Clarkson, Jindalee, Merriwa, Mindarie, Quinns Rocks and Ridgewood.
-Routes 483 and 484 also go just north of the station to Alkimos.
-Routes 490 and 491 go north of the station, passing through Alkimos and Eglinton to get to Yanchep and Two Rocks, which is the northernmost suburb of the Perth metropolitan region.
-Route 491 was introduced alongside the new station; the other routes already existed, but were rerouted when the station opened.
-Rail replacement bus services operate as route 904.